4. Prevent and mitigate (linkage)

 Examples of linkage

-However, you have a responsibility to use your leverage to influence the party causing or contributing to the adverse impact to cease, prevent, or mitigate it.
+If you are linked to an adverse impact, you shall use your leverage to encourage the party causing or contributing to the adverse impact to cease, prevent, or mitigate it.

-Here are examples of how you can use your leverage:
+Examples of how you can use your leverage:

-- Require transparency from sub-suppliers regarding their supply chains.
+- Require supply chain transparency from sub-suppliers.

 - Choose certified products.